Skip to Content

 Italian local cheese and fruit

 The Dolce course is a dream come true for anyone with a sweet tooth, marking the finale of the Italian dining experience.
-Some of the most popular Italian desserts (Dolce) include:
+Tiramisu is one of the best options for dessert and the best way to finish a meal.
+Some of the most popular Italian desserts (Dolce) are Tarufo, panna cotta, lemon Ricotta.

 Tiramisu